 Top Amazon Revenue Sources

-16. Amazon Prime customers spend $800 more than non-Prime members.
+17. Amazon Prime subscribers spend four times more than non-Prime customers.

-Marketers have found that consumers try to justify their $100 subscription service by purchasing more on Amazon.
+Amazon Prime statistics show that they spend consumers try to justify their $100 subscription service by purchasing more on Amazon.

 One side of this is surely winning.